 A painting by

-located on the northern tip of Long Beach Island, in
+is located on the northern tip of Long Beach Island,

-the third on the tip of the island.
-The first
+lighthouse is the third on the tip of the island.
+The

-masonry tower constructed in 1834.
-It had a miserable
+constructed in 1834.
+It had a miserable reputation as

 removed and replaced in a temporary wooden tower

-similarity in size to the Absecon Lighthouse to the
+1858.
+Because of the similarity in size to the Absecon

 distinguish from its southerly comrade.
 The light at